Antipodocottus galatheae

 Antipodocottus galatheae, the Galathea sculpin, is a species of marine ray-finned fish belonging to the family Cottidae, the typical sculpins.
-This species found on the continental shelf around New Zealand.
+This species is found on the continental shelf around New Zealand.
 It has also been recorded off Tasmania, New South Wales and Queensland.

 Taxonomy

 Antipodocottus galatheae was first formally described in 1952 by the American ichthyologist Rolf Ling Bolin.
 It is the type species of the genus Antipodocottus.

 Etymology

 The specific name is taken from the Danish research ship HMDS Galathea from which the holotype was collected.